 Outcomes for SDG 3 (Good Health and Well-being) are calculated as follows:

 The efficient cook stove leads to a reduction in fuel consumption and as a consequence to an improvement in indoor air quality.
 This has positive impacts on decreasing in health related issues like respiratory problems, eye and throat irritations.

-The contribution to SDG 3 is calculated expressed as the reduction in wood consumption (Bsave).
-The reduction is calculated as difference between baseline wood consumption (Bb,y) and project wood consumption (Bp,y).
-For Bb,y and Bp,y the values of sections B.5.1 and B.6.1 of the VPA-DD will be applied.
-The reduction in wood consumption is calculated as follows:
+The contribution to SDG 3 is calculated as the number of households confirming improvement in air quality.
+To collect information on the improvement of air quality, the Monitoring Kitchen Survey includes 2 questions related to that topic:

-Bsave= Bb,y-Bp,y
+Do you think there is any difference in how much smoke is produced by the improved stove compared to the 3-stone fire?

-Where:
+Do you think the improved stove produces more or less smoke than the 3-stone?

-Bb,y Quantity of fuel consumed in baseline scenario b during the year y in tons
+The share of households confirming less smoke by the improved stove in the Monitoring Kitchen Survey will be multiplied with the number of stoves disseminated under the specific VPA and will result in the number of households confirming improvement in air quality.

-Bp,y Quantity of fuel consumed in project scenario p during the year y in tons
+Verification sampling will be as described in the monitoring plan.

 Outcomes for SDG 7 (Affordable and Clean Energy) are calculated as follows: